 This approach, which finances health providers directly by purchasing services that meet a set of previously agreed criteria, gives them the opportunity and the responsibility to invest in the improvement of their facilities and services.
 As a result, staff payment and performance increase, drug supply improves, facility infrastructure is better maintained, says doctor Peerenboom, who was closely involved in Cordaid’s RBF health programme in the Central African Republic.

-The Bêkou Fund – meaning “hope” in the local language Sango – is a multi-donor trust fund from the European Union.
+The Bêkou Fund – meaning “hope” in the local language Sango – is a multi-donor trust fund from the European Union (EU) created in July 2014 with financial support from the governments of France, Germany, Italy, the Netherlands, and Switzerland.
 It allowed Cordaid to provide immediate relief after the humanitarian crisis in 2013 that displaced populations and destroyed a large proportion of the health infrastructure.

 “Almost 50 people graduated in Bangui and are now running health facilities in rural health districts.
 They are the bedrock of the health system.”